When an application for a visa is denied, it can delay plans and get in the way of ambitions. However, when a visa is denied, there are options.

 Ineligibility & Visa Denied Due To Medical Reasons

 If a visa applicant has certain medical conditions, the applicant may be ineligible for a visa.
 This includes any applicant who doesn’t have proof that they’ve received vaccinations for diseases such as polio, hepatitis B and more.

 Other medical reasons that can cause visa ineligibility include physical or mental illnesses that could be a threat to the applicant or others.
 In some cases, waivers for ineligibility may apply for visa medical ineligibility reasons.

-If you or your loved one may qualify for an ineligibility waiver, get help from an award winning immigration lawyer.
+If you or your loved one may qualify for an ineligibility waiver, get help from our immigration team.